 You must specify this option to correctly transform documents encoded in code pages that do not correspond to the code page for the coded fonts.
 This is most likely to occur when you transform an ASCII file.
-In the -i option, you must specify a code page provided by IBM and supported by the iconv utility; refer to OS/390 C/C++ Programming Guide for valid code page names.
+In the -i option, you must specify a code page provided by IBM and supported by the iconv utility; refer to z/OS C/C++ Programming Guide for valid code page names.
 To find the PSF code page ID for each character set, refer to IBM AFP Fonts: Font Summary for AFP Font Collection.
 The PSF code page ID and the names of the code pages provided by IBM are different.
 Be careful to specify the IBM code page value.
-For example; if the following coded fonts are specified in the chars job attribute, specify -i IBM-500:
+For example, if you specify one of the following coded fonts in the chars job attribute, specify -i IBM-500:

-Coded font PSF Code Page ID IBM Code Page
+Coded Fonts PSF Code Page ID IBM Code Page

 40D0, 40F0, 40E0, 4100 T1V10500 IBM-500

 60D9 (default font) T1V10500 IBM-500